NOW TV complaints procedure and codes of practice

 We’ll do all we can to resolve your complaint as soon as possible.
 If your complaint is urgent (if you’re experiencing a loss of service, for example) we’ll prioritise your complaint.

 We aim to respond to your complaint and agree a resolution within 10 days.
 Some complaints, depending on their nature, could take longer to resolve, especially if they’re technically complex.
 If we’re unable to agree a resolution for your complaint within 10 days, we’ll get in touch.
 We’ll keep you informed of progress in a way that best suits you and at a time that’s convenient to you.

 We’ll let you know if anything else can be done to resolve your complaint and tell you how long it’s expected to take.
 We’ll keep you informed of our progress and any changes.

-You have the right to take your complaint to Ombudsman Services: Communications if your complaint relates to NOW TV, NOW TV Broadband, NOW TV Calls, or our complaints handling process, and either:
+You have the right to take your complaint to CISAS (Communications and Internet Services Adjudication Scheme), Centre for Effective Dispute Resolution, if your complaint relates to NOW TV, NOW Broadband, NOW Calls, or our complaints handling process, and either:

 - we haven’t resolved your complaint to your satisfaction within eight weeks of you first making your complaint to NOW TV, or

 - you’ve received a letter from us saying that your complaint has reached "deadlock" with nothing more we can do.

 CISAS is an independent alternative dispute resolution scheme which will review your complaint.
 If CISAS decides that your complaint is justified, NOW TV will act on any decision made and put things right for you.